rowcased/rowcased.github.io/codewars.md

 <h2 id="moderator"><br>4.
 Site Moderator</h2>

-Another great feature of Codewars is that it’s maintained by its members; largely an unofficial network of power-users with full site privileges.
+Codewars just recently assigned a few moderators but the site is regularly maintained by an unofficial network of power-users with full site privileges.
 On any given day I may take part in a variety of activities to assist other members with their code or contribute to maintaining the overall quality of the site.

 * directly edit live production code
 * answer questions on the dashboard